KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 Simon's [TIL implementation](https://github.com/simonw/til) uses [Datasette](https://datasette.readthedocs.io/), an SQL tool he created and develops as part of a John S. Knight Journalism Fellowship at Stanford.
 Although I have no doubt that Simon's implementation is a stellar approach that leverages a very cool and useful tool (I plan to use it in the future in a project of my own!), I wanted to start from a blank slate and beginner mindset.
 I felt his implementation was too opinionated for my current needs.

-Even though Andrei Cioara's [TIL implementation](https://github.com/aicioara/til/) and Raegon Kim's [TIL implementation](https://github.com/raycon/til/) both use `os.walk()`, their programs are structured very differently.
+So, I moved on to Andrei Cioara's [TIL implementation](https://github.com/aicioara/til/) and Raegon Kim's [TIL implementation](https://github.com/raycon/til/)

+Both implementations use `os.walk()`, but the programs are structured very differently.
 For me, Andrei Cioara's implementation was the simplest of the four to understand and Raegon Kim's the most difficult to understand.

 In Andrei Cioara's implementation, the bulk of the program exists within the `main()` function and executes from beginning to end, like a consecutive list of instructions.
-The program executes `os.walk()` once to create categories and files links.
+The program executes `os.walk()` once to create a simple list of categories and file links.

+Unlike the procedural approach taken by Andrei Cioara, Raegon Kim splits the program into functions.
+Raegon Kim's entire program begins and ends in the same small block of code at the bottom of the program, when, the highest-order function `readme()` is called.
+As Raegon Kim's program progresses through `readme()`, a number of other functions are called, some nested within one another.
+By encapsulating `os.walk()` in a function, Raegon Kim is able to call it twice to create both "Recently Modified" and "Categories" sections.

 Andrei Cioara's `os.walk()